UrityTeam/UrityBedrock/README.md

 ## How to use
 > ### **Linux**
->
-> sudo apt update && apt install nodejs && npm install && node start.js

 > ### **Windows**
 >
-> npm install && npm install -g pkg && npx pkg .
+> You should have NodeJS installed
 >
-> then start the bluebird.exe
+> npm install && node start.js